EllyPirelly/learnings-wes-bos-JSbeginner/module-04-the-dom/README.md

 # Module 4 - The DOM

 As most of the content is information and small coding bits, this README here is used as a notepad. <br>
-Content of this module is information and small coding bits, no project.
+This module contains no project. <br>

 [Introduction to the document](#introduction-to-the-document)